Alabama Auto Insurance [Rates + Cheap Coverage Guide]

 In the state of Alabama, the average credit score is 654.
 Unfortunately, this score places Alabama on the list of the top ten states with the lowest credit scores.

-Car insurance companies usually determine rates by looking at your past credit score and taking it into account.
+Auto insurance companies usually determine rates by looking at your past credit score and taking it into account.
 The better your credit score, the better rates you receive.

 As you can see from the table above, poor credit scores can add thousands to your annual cost.
 A bad credit score at State Farm changes your annual average from $2,663 to $7,745!
 That’s an extra $5,082 a year!
-Factor that into your monthly budget, and you have to pay an extra $423 a month.
+The factor that into your monthly budget, and you have to pay an extra $423 a month.

 Alabama Driving Record Rates